Wear a Helmet

 Use Appropriate Helmets for Different Activities

-- Both adults and children should ALWAYS wear a poperly-fitted helmet when riding a bicycle or scooter, roller skating or in-line skating.
+- Both adults and children should ALWAYS wear a properly-fitted helmet when riding a bicycle or scooter, roller skating or in-line skating.

 - Children under the age of 16 are required by Florida law to wear a helmet.